Student Disability Services

 Graceland University is committed to full compliance with the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA).
 As part of the implementation of this law, the university will continue to provide reasonable accommodations for students with disabilities so that they can participate fully in the university's educational programs and activities.
 Although Graceland is not required by law to change the fundamental nature or essential curricular components of its programs in order to accommodate the needs of disabled students, the university will provide reasonable academic accommodations.

-Students with physical disabilities are encouraged to contact the Office of Student Disability Services in Zimmermann Hall during the first week of class attendance or as early as possible.
+Students with physical disabilities are encouraged to contact Student Disability Services during the first week of class attendance or as early as possible.
 The office will work with the course instructor and the student to arrange for reasonable accommodations.
 Students are required at their own expense to provide documentation verifying disability.

 The general definition of a student with a disability is any person who has “a physical or mental impairment which substantially limits one or more of such person’s activities, and any person who has a history of, or is regarded as having, such an impairment.”